Aleksandr Popov (swimmer): Post swimming

 Popov was elected a full member of the International Olympic Committee in December 1999.
 He also represents the athletes on the IOC Sport for All Commission and was elected directly as one of seven athletes to the IOC Athletes' Commission by the athletes participating in the 1996 Olympics.
 He was re-elected to the Athletes Commission at the 2000 Games and is now Honorary Secretary.
 He was awarded the 1996 Russian Medal of Honour for contributions to sport.
 He was also named Russian Athlete of the Year and European Sports Press Union Athlete of the Year in 1996.

 In June 2003, he confirmed that he was permanently leaving Australia in early 2004 to live in Solothurn, Switzerland.
 He said the move followed the offer of a business proposition in Switzerland, once he had retired from swimming.
 He retained Touretski as a long-distance coach.

 Popov earned both a bachelor's and a master's degree in sports coaching from the Russian Academy.

 He is a spokesman for Omega SA alongside other swimmers such as Ian Thorpe.

 He appeared at the closing ceremony of the Beijing Olympics after being elected a member of the IOC, presenting flowers to volunteers.
 He was named to the Evaluation Commission for the 2016 Summer Olympics.

-In 2009 he served as chairman of the RC Lokomotiv Moscow rugby league club.
+In 2009, he served as the chairman of the RC Lokomotiv Moscow rugby league club.

 Since May 2009 he has been a member of the supervisory board of Adidas.

 Personal life

-In early 1997 he married Darya Shmeleva, a Russian Olympic swimmer he had dated since 1995.
-They have two sons, Vladimir (born 1997) and Anton (b.
-2000), and a daughter, Mia (b.
-22 December 2010).
+In 1997, Popov he married Darya Shmeleva, a Russian Olympic swimmer he had dated since 1995.
+They have two sons, Vladimir (born 1997) and Anton (born 2000), and a daughter, Mia (born 2010).

 Popov is a friend of wrestler Aleksandr Karelin.

 Controversy

 On 4 July 2019, the International Olympic Committee accused Alexander Popov, and eight other members of the IOC, of accepting bribes in order to secure their votes for Rio de Janeiro as host of the 2016 Summer Olympics.
-The former governor of Rio de Janeiro, Sérgio Cabral, contended in court that he paid $2 million to Lamine Diack, the former president of the International Association of Athletics Federation, which it was known as at the time, in order to secure votes.
+The former governor of Rio de Janeiro, Sérgio Cabral Filho, contended in court that he paid $2 million to Lamine Diack, the former president of the International Association of Athletics Federation, which it was known as at the time, in order to secure votes.
 On 5 July 2019, Popov denied these allegations, citing that he did not take any money in return for his vote.